 Local solar installers can answer all your questions and price out a Panasonic system, or recommend a better solution for your unique needs.

 You’ll most likely work with a solar panel installer who will help you figure out how many and what type of solar panels will work best for your home.
 High-end Panasonic panels are a great choice for homes of all sizes, but especially larger homes that require high energy efficiency and homes in hot climates that have to worry about excessive heat hurting the performance of their solar panels.

 It’s tempting to focus primarily on cost, but base your decision on the four factors mentioned above — energy efficiency, performance in high temperatures, wattage and warranty — first.
 These factors tell you much more about the quality of the solar panel and how it will hold up over time.
 Price is important, but if your solar panels don’t last or produce the power you expected, you’ll have to replace them with new ones anyway and that means spending even more money.

 Shop around and compare options and pricing from several different installers to make sure you’re getting the best deal possible before you commit to one.
-If you’re not sure how much to budget for solar panels, you can estimate how much your solar panel system will cost by filling out this form.
+If you’re not sure how much to budget for solar panels, you can estimate how much your solar panel system will cost.